xiaozhouzhoua/My-Stars/README.md

 *   [tonybaloney/vscode-pets](https://github.com/tonybaloney/vscode-pets) - Adds playful pets 🦀🐱🐶 in your VS Code window

 *   [runtipi/runtipi](https://github.com/runtipi/runtipi) - Tipi is a homeserver for everyone!
 One command setup, one click installs for your favorites self-hosted apps. ✨

+*   [labring/sealos](https://github.com/labring/sealos) - Sealos is a production-ready Kubernetes distribution that provides a one-stop solution for both public and private cloud. https://sealos.run

 *   [tsejx/javascript-guidebook](https://github.com/tsejx/javascript-guidebook) - :books:JavaScript 前端知识图谱 A guidebook for the convenience of the front-end developers